apch54/len-of-a-curve-coffeescript/README.md

-This 'function' is written with python.
+This 'function' is written with COFFEE.
 Approximate the lenth of a curve given by the function